-This camming action on pistols with a hammer (e.g., any 1911, Sig P226s, P229s and the like, Beretta 92s, Browning Hi Powers, HK USPs) can make the action of drawing the slide to the rear require a great deal more strength.
+This camming action on pistols with a hammer (e.g., any 1911, Sig P226s, P229s and the like, Beretta 92s, Browning Hi Powers, HK USPs) can make the act of drawing the slide to the rear require a great deal more strength.

 But when it comes to shoving all those bullets in the mag, there actually is an easier way!
-As men look at you with superior smirks on their faces, they might forget to mention that, because hand strength and finger coordination varies so much from person to person, regardless of gender, THERE’S A TOOL FOR THAT!
+As men look at you with smirks on their faces, they might forget to mention that, because hand strength and finger coordination varies so much from person to person, regardless of gender, THERE’S A TOOL FOR THAT!

-Tool for loading magazines
+Tool for Loading Magazines

-You CAN handle a semi-auto.
-You DO NOT want a small, light gun for home defense purposes.
+You can handle a semi-auto.
+You do not want a small, light gun for home defense purposes.
 And pink grips don’t do a thing for you.

 Check out this amazing video of Jessica Hook in a shooting competition: